 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 1.4 SALMON at Github

-SALMON is developed at GitHub.com
+The development of SALMON is in progress at GitHub.com